 The ancient hymns of the Ṛg Veda describe Lord Sūrya as the giver and sustainer of all life.
 He is lauded as having a golden body and radiating a golden splendor.
 In other Vedic hymns, he is portrayed as the guardian and preserver of nature, and because of his generous and benevolent effulgence, he is often called Mitra, “friend.”

 For millennia, practicing Brahmins in India have without fail invoked Lord Sūrya three times a day—in the morning, at noon, and at sunset—in a ritual called sandhyāvandana.
 In this ritual, they worship Lord Sūrya as Savitṛ, “the vivifier,” by reciting the Gāyatrī mantra to become free from all suffering and attain great joy.
-As the sun is the all-pervasive light, by invoking him, obstacles are removed, and he imparts knowledge, wisdom, and liberation.
+As the sun gives all-pervasive light, by invoking Lord Sūrya, obstacles are removed, and he imparts knowledge, wisdom, and liberation.

 On the Siddha Yoga path, we learn to honor Lord Sūrya as the source of light and vitality in the world and as an embodiment of the inner effulgence that is our true nature.
-One of the ways Gurumayi teaches us to invoke Lord Sūrya is by reciting the Sūrya Gāyatrī mantra, which is also known as the Sāvitrī or Ādi Gāyatrī mantra or even just the Gāyatrī.
+One of the ways to invoke Lord Sūrya is by the same means the Brahmins employ: by reciting the Sūrya Gāyatrī mantra, which is also known as the Sāvitrī or Ādi Gāyatrī mantra or even just the Gāyatrī.
 We are to meditate on Lord Sūrya while listening to or reciting this powerful and traditional Vedic mantra.

 In the scriptures it is said that Lord Sūrya welcomes the offering of the Gāyatrī mantra at sunrise.
 This offering expands the capacity of Lord Sūrya’s luminosity to dissipate darkness, allegorically depicted in the scriptures as demons that attempt to devour him every night.
 With this enhanced luminosity, Lord Sūrya easily bursts forth each day as the light of dawn.
 Similarly, Siddha Yogis engage in spiritual practices to drive away the darkness of limitations and ignorance of their true nature, while invoking the fullness of divine light to rise within.